Our specialties

 Background

-The RCR established the ‘RCR–Cyclotron Trust Visiting Fellowships’ to provide opportunities for a limited number of Consultant and post-FRCR Specialist Registrar Clinical Oncologists to visit Particle Treatment Centres abroad.
+The RCR established the 'RCR-Cyclotron Trust Visiting Fellowships' to provide opportunities for a limited number of Consultant Specialty, Associate Specialist and Specialist (SAS) and post-FRCR resident Clinical Oncologists to visit Particle Treatment Centres abroad.
 The purpose of the visits is to enable successful applicants to achieve a greater understanding of the role of particle therapy in the wider spectrum of advanced radiotherapy.
 The Visiting Fellowships are made possible by a generous financial donation from the former Cyclotron Trust, for which the RCR would like to express its gratitude.

 Nature